top of page

 CRYSTAL: Seiko 6139-correct crystal, no scratches or blemishes.

-BAND: This SpeedTimer Colonel Pogue comes on a high-quality Uncle Straps stainless-steel bracelet - a quite faithful rendition of the original Seiko SpeedTimer bracelet this watch originally came on - which will fit up to an approx. nine inch wrist; this 6139 also comes with a red nylon strap.
+BAND: This SpeedTimer Colonel Pogue comes on its rare original Seiko SpeedTimer stainless-steel bracelet, which will fit up to an approx. 7.25 inch wrist; this 6139 also comes with a red nylon strap.
+This SpeedTimer bracelet is in excellent condition, and retains most of its original clasp instructions sticker.

 MOVEMENT: 21-jewel Seiko 6139A automatic movement, manufactured in June 1969.
 We have performed a full service on this seldom-seen SpeedTimer Pogue.